MiTaniwaki/MTaniwaki/_pages/cv.md

 ======
 **Reconstruction Activities in Response to the Great East Japan Earthquake, Dec.
 2012**

 I engaged in the volunteer activities of a football club that hosted elementary school students from regions impacted by the Great East Japan Earthquake.
-I contributed to the reconstruction efforts by coordinating football matches and arranging homestay accommodations for the visiting students.
+I contributed to the reconstruction efforts by coordinating football matches and arranging homestay accommodations for the students.

 Scholarship
 ======